newsletter-glue/newsletter-glue/readme.txt

  == Frequently Asked Questions ==
 ## FAQ
-= What if I don't use Mailchimp, MailerLite, Sendinblue or Campaign Monitor, ActiveCampaign or Aweber? =
+= What if I don't use Mailchimp, MailerLite, Sendinblue or Campaign Monitor, ActiveCampaign or GetResponse? =

 We're in the process of integrating other email service providers (ESP).
 Check back for more updates soon!